adraismawur/python-template-maxi/README.md

-***Replace this readme with a description of your project, and a description of how your code works as soon as possible***
+***!!Replace this readme with a description of your project, and a description of how your code works as soon as possible!!***

 # python-template-1
 Hi!
 This is a minimal template for Python projects.
 The main purpose of the template